Working in innovation consulting is super interesting!

 Build a portfolio of case studies

 Choose the projects you’re the most proud of.
-This can be an entrepreneurial side project, a work project, some volunteering.
+This can be an entrepreneurial project, a side project, something you did in a previous job, or some volunteering.

 And explain: